pryganss/gelatinous-cube/README.md

 * POSIX shell commands to be run as user are denoted by `$`
 * Text to be substituted in shell commands is capitalised and encapsulated in brackets
-* Visual Studio Code and Code - OSS are abbreviated to VS Code
+* 'Visual Studio Code' and 'Code - OSS' are abbreviated to VS Code

 ## Requirements